davent/nginx-cache-expire/README.md

  * Proper/some error reporting and logging

- * Configuration of trigger events, cache_dir, cache_level etc via the CMS
+ * Configuration of trigger events via the CMS